massi-brero/extractor-tool-evaluator/manual_v0.5.md

 ### 2.0 Basics ###

-You can find the starting script (<i>starteval.sh</i>) for the SEE in the project's root folder.
+You can find the starting script (_starteval.sh_>) for the SEE in the project's root folder.
 You may also start it directly using maven commands.
-Go to the folder <i>frontend-console</i> and enter <i>mvn exec:java</i>.
+Go to the folder  _frontend-console_ and enter _mvn exec:java_.
 If you start the SEE for the very first time the database and the corresponding tables are created automatically.
 Just provide the credentials in hibernates config files:
 .../.../ for production
 .../.../ for test